ademyro/neigefroide/README.md

 Upon contributing, we encourage you to write clean, maintainable code.
 The compiler doesn’t need to be exceptionally fast (but the output does.)
-Please try to follow our current code style (use camelCase, keep your headers in `include/`, etc.)  We might provide a contributing guide in the future.
+Please try to follow our current code style (use camelCase, keep your headers in `include/`, etc.)  We might also provide a contributing guide in the future.

 # Pronunciation.